Palma Sola massacre: Liborista movement

 This messianic legacy was collected in 1962 by Romilio and León Ventura Rodriguez, twin brothers and liborista priests, who established a new commune, north of Palma Sola, near Las Matas de Farfán and led a movement that followed the preachings that Olivorio Mateo had reported 40 years earlier.

 In addition to the area, general Alcantara Miguel Angel Ramírez, a former exile in Central America, vivified and increased the influence of the twin priests in the inserting area in political activities.
 The election results strongly favored them with help from influential people in the region, and in political terms, created branches of Palma Sola.

 Events

 This religious community in Palma Sola who followed the preachings of Olivorio Mateo, was considered a threat to the social economic, and religious status quo.
-On 26 December 1962, the Dominican government decided to end the mass movement, prompting the dispatch of a military contingent killing 600 people in the area.
+On 26 December 1962, the Dominican government decided to end the mass movement, prompting the dispatch of a military contingent that performed a napalm airstrike killing 600 people in the area.
 Among those dead was inspector general Miguel Rodríguez Reyes of the Dominican armed forces, who allegedly arrived on the same day to negotiate a treaty and was considered an accidental casualty of the strike.

 Some manifestations of this cult still exist in the southern region of the Dominican Republic.